-We’re in a different league here, one that’s aimed at budget-conscious customers looking for a tablet to read a book, watch the occasional YouTube video, and order some shopping.
+We’re in a different league here, one that’s aimed at budget-conscious customers looking for one of the best cheap tablets to read a book, watch the occasional YouTube video, and do some online shopping.

-We were rather specific about the use cases there, and that’s because that’s about all the Amazon Fire 7 (2019) is good for.
+We were rather specific about the use cases there, as that’s about all the Amazon Fire 7 (2019) is capable of doing.
 Amazon had to make some compromises to keep the cost down – rather a lot of them, in fact.

 The result is an affordable tablet that’s perfect for someone looking for a Kindle-like reading experience, but with the added smarts that come part and parcel with Amazon’s Fire OS.